Your Spirituality – Take a Look

 by David Tillman – July 20, 2020

 During the first few weeks of my chaplain residency at Mercy Hospital, I shadowed Kevin, one of the hospital chaplains.
 Before we went to visit with a patient who had attempted suicide, he suggested I read about Paul Pruyser’s Seven Diagnostic Variables.
-This is what I found on a internet search:
+This is what I found on an internet search:

 Paul Pruyser’s Seven Diagnostic Variable’s: 2